Measuring the wellbeing of children in care

 With funding from The J Paul Getty Jnr Charitable Trust, NCB conducted research exploring the measurement of wellbeing of children in care.
 We gathered the views of 114 professionals working with children in care, as well as those of children and young people, through five “children in care councils”.
-This report sets out the findings of the research.

 Professionals said that they measured children's wellbeing at all ages and stages throughout their journey through care.
 They did this for a variety of purposes, including for care planning, and to measure progress and outcomes.
 They explicitly acknowledged the value of doing this to help improve the lives of the children they worked with.